 Scientific diving is a powerful method for monitoring and analyzing marine and freshwater systems.
 This type of research allows the gathering of high-resolution data of targeted organisms and their associated fauna and flora.
 Working under water yields its own set of hazards.
 To reduce the risks of injuries and worse due to work with heavy equipment, zero-visibility, strong currents, entanglement, and dangerous marine life, scientific diving requires special training, proficiency, and continous practice of skills.

-Being trained as an AAUS (American Academy of Underwater Sciences) Scientific Diver (depth rating of 130 fsw / 40 msw), NAUI Master Diver, TDI Technical Decompression and Trimix Diver, and, TDI/NAUI Cave Diver provide the skills, proficiency, and mindset necessary to safely conduct research in various underwater environments.
+Being trained as an AAUS (American Academy of Underwater Sciences) Scientific Dive with a depth rating of 130 fsw (40 msw), TDI Technical Decompression and Trimix Diver, NSS-CDS/TDI/NAUI Cave Diver, and NAUI Master Diver provide the skills, proficiency, and mindset necessary to safely conduct research in various underwater environments.

 Digging through sediments